ReichertL/Student-Code-Testing-Pipeline/eval_pipeline/Readme.md

 ### 1.0 Preparing VM
 Tested on an Ubuntu 18.04
     * Ensure sudo does not require a password (required to run docker and unshare)
-    * Create additional user with name cpr
+    * Create additional user with name 'cpr'
     * Ensure unshare is installed (if path is not `/usr/bin/unshare` it needs to be changed in config files)
     * Compile htime in folder `c_util`.
 Move executable htime to `/user/bin/htime`.